-Where you’ll find clean air zones, how to check if you'll need to pay a charge, and what support or exemptions are available.
+Where you’ll find Clean Air Zones, how to check if you'll need to pay a charge and create a business account, and what support or exemptions are available.

-To improve air quality, some local authorities are introducing clean air zones (CAZ).
-If your vehicle exceeds emission standards, you may have to pay a charge if you drive in a clean air zone.
+To improve air quality, some local authorities are introducing Clean Air Zones.
+If your vehicle exceeds emission standards, you may have to pay a charge if you drive in a Clean Air Zone.

-There are four types of clean air zones, Class A to D.
+There are 4 types of Clean Air Zones, Class A to D.

 |A||Buses, coaches, taxis, private hire vehicles|

 |B||Buses, coaches, taxis, private hire vehicles, heavy goods vehicles|